 For paper assets such as stock market shares, UITF investments, bonds, and mutual fund shares, there are two options for your family:

 - Tell the bank or broker to sell the units or shares, and give the cash proceeds to them; or

 - Open an account with the bank or broker, and transfer the units or shares to their account

-In short, they don’t just disappear; they will in fact, be given or transferred to your heirs – but that’s assuming they know that those assets and investments exists.
+In short, they don’t just disappear; they will, in fact, be given or transferred to your heirs – but that’s assuming they know that those assets and investments exist.

 If not, then they won’t be able to pay the corresponding estate tax for them; and the investment will remain dormant and unclaimed until the bank or broker notices and take action according to their terms.

 So if you’re not keen on telling your family and heirs about all your wealth while you’re still alive (I know some people do), then the best option is to simply put those facts in your last will and testament.

 I hope you learned something new today, if you want further reading, you can check out these two articles below: